 “Keep your language clear and specific,” says Kranti.
 “Also, be sure to talk about things as they happen, and not get bogged down in matters of the past.
 Frequent and regular communication keeps things from going unsaid and festering.
 Also, avoid using words like ‘always’ and ‘never’ and address one issue at a time.”

 Open communication doesn’t mean you keep telling them all the things they’re doing wrong.
 It just means you talk to each other with as little ego as is humanly possible and without fear of being misunderstood.
 Honest communication is akin to vulnerability, which builds trust.
 What could be better or healthier for a relationship?

 7. Be kind

 We know, we know, could we be any vaguer!
 But bear with us.
 We’ve talked about realistic expectations, think of this as the next step.
-There’s going to be times your partner messes up, or doesn’t match up to your expectations.
+There are going to be times your partner messes up or doesn’t match up to your expectations.
 How do you react?

 Do you immediately go off on a tirade about how they’re always disappointing you?
 Or do you tell them it’s all right and they’ll do better next time?
 Do you offer support and encouragement as much as possible to one another, or is your first instinct to tear each other down?

 Here’s the thing.
 In a healthy relationship, you value your partner’s opinions and thoughts over anyone else’s.
 You always want to be seen as valuable in their eyes.
 And they feel the same about you.
 So, when they make a mistake or things don’t go right, it’s your reaction that affects them the most.